Ian Healy: First century

-Omitted from ODI team
+Omitted from One Day Internationals team

 Australia made the much-debated decision to separate the teams for playing Tests and ODIs for the 1997–98 season.
 This affected Healy and the captain, Mark Taylor, both of whom were dropped from the ODI team.
 Sri Lanka won the 1996 World Cup utilising a strategy of ultra-aggressive opening batsmen hitting as many runs as possible in the early overs of the innings.
 Adam Gilchrist, a wicket-keeper himself, had displayed the potential to play this type of game since his ODI debut the previous year.
 Gilchrist then became the ODI team's wicket-keeper as well, allowing Australia to play an extra specialist (bowler or batsman) in the batting place previously occupied by Healy.
 Both Healy and Taylor made their disappointment with the decision known.
 However, Gilchrist hit a brilliant century during the finals of the Carlton and United Series, which Australia won after failing to qualify for the previous season.
 Healy finished his ODI career with a world record 233 dismissals, a mark since overtaken by Gilchrist, Mark Boucher, Moin Khan, Kumar Sangakkara and M.S.Dhoni.

 Healy maintained his Test place, beginning the season with scores of 68 at Brisbane and 85 at Perth against New Zealand.
 His only other innings of substance was 46 not out against South Africa in the second Test at Sydney.
 On the subsequent tour of India, Healy top-scored with 90 in the first Test at Chennai, which Australia lost.

 World records

 On 4 October 1998, Healy broke Rod Marsh's world record of 355 dismissals when he caught Wasim Akram from the bowling of Colin Miller, during the first Test against Pakistan at Rawalpindi.
 It was his 104th Test compared with Marsh's 96 Tests.
 Healy ended with 395 dismissals from 119 Tests.
 This tally was subsequently overtaken by South African wicketkeeper Mark Boucher (in his 103rd test, 16 fewer than Healy) and other Australian wicketkeeper Adam Gilchrist in his 96th Test which was his last.
 Boucher is currently the world record holder.

 Healy also jointly holds the record in Test cricket (along with Mark Taylor) of being the only cricketers to have been run out in both innings of a Test on two occasions.
+Unfortunately, he played most ODIs for Australia without winning the Cricket World Cup.